Alpinisme La voie des potes Face Nord Meije

 Vivien Brenckmann

-An emergency physician, Vivien works at the Grenoble University Hospital and at the Isère Mountain Rescue Service and regularly provides medical care for expeditions, whether on the move or as a remote advisor.
+Emergency doctor, Vivien works at the Grenoble University Hospital, with the Isère Mountain Rescue, and regularly provides medical support for expeditions, whether on site or remotely as a consultant.

 Learn more